-Such projects may include the revised location or configuration of structures, the minor relocation of individual sewage disposal systems (consistent with Rule 10.05 C), walls, utility lines, or grade changes.

-3) Construction and development activities that are not exempt pursuant to Rules 6.05 and 6.06 and are within wetland areas already developed for human activity only where:

-- (a) The area for proposed construction is now occupied by approved or existing buildings, parking or paved area, equipment storage, or materials storage; - (b) The construction and development does not propose to expand into wetlands which would result in impacts on wetland functions and values; and - (c) The applicant complies with all requirements in these Rules associated with changes in runoff, water quality, and flood storage.

-In such projects where a more intensive use of the property is proposed which would result in increases in the level or duration of noise, lighting or other activities which could impact wildlife in adjacent natural wetlands, a well-designed buffer zone must be incorporated into the project design and placed between the project and any remaining undeveloped wetland.
+- f.
+The dock does not extend into or obstruct a floodway; and - g.
+Pilings or posts permit reasonably unobstructed flow of water. - 2.
+Minor revisions to residential or small lot commercial or industrial projects already approved by the Department only where: - The revised alterations do not expand the area of disturbance any farther into wetlands so as to negatively affect functions and values; and - b.
+Compensation for loss in flood storage volume is maintained as approved. - c.
+Such projects may include the revised location or configuration of structures, the minor relocation of onsite wastewater treatment systems (consistent with § 1.10(E)(3) of this Part), walls, utility lines, or grade changes. - 3.
+Construction and development activities that are not exempt pursuant to §§ 1.6(E) and (F) of this Part and are within wetland areas already developed for human activity only where: - The area for proposed construction is now occupied by approved or existing buildings, parking or paved area, equipment storage, or materials storage; - The construction and development does not propose to expand into wetlands which would result in impacts on wetland functions and values: and - c.
+The applicant complies with all requirements in these Rules associated with changes in runoff, water quality, and flood storage. - d.
+In such projects where a more intensive use of the property is proposed which would result in increases in the level or duration of noise, lighting or other activities which could impact wildlife in adjacent natural wetlands, a well-designed buffer zone must be incorporated into the project design and placed between the project and any remaining undeveloped wetland. - 4.
+Minor excavated pond construction (less than one-quarter (1/4) acre for new ponds and re-excavation for existing ponds) only where: - The pond is located mostly adjacent to, or only partially in, any swamp, marsh, or other emergent, shrub or forested wetland;